giros-dit/ngsi-ld-client-tester/README.md

     ```bash
     $ sudo apt-get install python-is-python3
     ```
-5. To build the `ngsi_ld_models` library with the Python-generated classes for the sample NGSI-LD Entities of type `IotDevice`, `TemperatureSenor`, and `HumiditySensor`, follow these steps:
+5. To build the `ngsi_ld_models` library with the Python-generated classes for the sample NGSI-LD Entities of type `IotDevice`, `TemperatureSensor`, and `HumiditySensor`, follow these steps:
     - Move to [`/ngsi-ld-models`](ngsi-ld-models/) folder:
         ```bash
         $ cd ngsi-ld-models